guptaishant/wiki-Kubernetes/13_Probes_Lab.md

 **Make sure empms-db is deployed otherwise readiness check will fail.
 You can refer [deployment](https://github.com/opstree/OT-Microservices-Training/wiki/09_Deployment_Lab) and [service](https://github.com/opstree/OT-Microservices-Training/wiki/08_Service_Lab)**

-Now let's try to update the image version of attendance
+Now let's try to update the image version of the attendance

 ```yaml
 ---